Martchus/passwordmanager/README.md

 * Qt Quick GUI (using Qt Quick Controls 2 and Kirigami) for mobile platforms
 * Interactive command-line interface
 * Simple architecture: All data is stored in ordinary files with AES-256-CBC applied.
 No cloud stuff.
-Use eg. Syncthing for synchronization.
+Use e.g. Syncthing for synchronization.

 ## Covered C++/Qt topics
 I've mainly started this project to learn C++ and Qt programming.
-So beside the mentioned features this project and the underlying libraries serve as an example project covering some interesting C++/Qt topics:
+So besides the mentioned features, this project and the underlying libraries serve as an example project covering some interesting C++/Qt topics:

 * Basic use of Qt Widgets, Qt Quick and Kirigami